 The created virtual network gets displayed in the VIRTUAL NETWORKS lists.

-Continue with How to Deploy the Barracuda Email Security Gateway in the New Microsoft Azure Management Portal for instructions on installation and configuration.
+Continue with How to Deploy the Barracuda Email Security Gateway in the Microsoft Azure Management Portal for instructions on installation and configuration.